ChainSafe/gossamer/dot/digest/README.md

 ### Disabled

-A message of this type will contain the ID of an authority; this authority should cease all authority functionality and all other authorities should ignore any authority-related messages from the identified authority.
+A message of this type will contain the ID of an authority; this authority should cease all authority functionality and all other authorities should ignore any authority-related messages from the identified authority. _Note: Gossamer has not implemented supported for messages of this type._

 ### Next Config